Andrew-S-Rosen/cbe504/src/main.typ

 $
 such that
 $ A_"app" = A_2 exp((Delta S_1^std)/R), quad quad E_"app" = E_("a,2") - Delta H_1^std.  $
-Since the activation energy for an adsorption process is almost always zero,#footnote[For an exception, refer to K. Carsch et al., "Multi-Gas Adsorption with Single-Site Cooperativity in a Metal--Organic Framework", _Science_ (in press).] this implies that $E_"app" approx -Delta H_1^std$.
+Since the activation energy for an adsorption process is almost always zero,#footnote[For an exception, refer to K. Carsch et al., "Multi-Gas Adsorption with Single-Site Cooperativity in a Metal--Organic Framework", _Science_ et al., 390, 808--812 (2025).] this implies that $E_"app" approx -Delta H_1^std$.
 In other words, the apparent activation energy for this reaction is approximately the negative value of the heat of adsorption of CO on the surface (when $K_1 p_ce("CO")>>1$).
 #footnote[For example, refer to M. Boudart, "Heterogeneous Molecular Catalysis: Oxymoron or Reality?", _J.
 Mol.
 Catal.
 A: Chem._, 120, 271 (1997).
 Boudart was a faculty member in the Department of Chemical Engineering at Princeton University from 1954--1961.]

 === Non-LHHW Kinetics